WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>TRUE
    </td>
-   <td>This is the DID of the data using service signing the agreement
+   <td>The DID of the data using service signing the agreement
    </td>
   </tr>
   <tr>